johnfairh/steamworks-swift/README.md

 ### Swift C++ Bugs

-Tech limitations, on 5.7 Xcode 14.0b3:
+Tech limitations, on 5.8 Xcode 14.3b2:
-* ~~Have to manually tell Swift to link with `libc++`.
-Verify by commenting from Makefile.
-When resolved tidy Makefile.~~ currently fixed in 5.7
-* ~~Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
-Work around.
-When resolved rewrite mutex.~~ currently fixed in 5.7
-* Some structures/classes aren't imported -- the common factor seems to be a `protected` destructor.
+* Some structures/classes aren't imported -- is the common factor a `protected` destructor?
 Verify by trying to use `SteamNetworkingMessage_t`.
 * Something goes wrong storing pointers to classes and they get nobbled by something.
-  Verify by making `SteamIPAddress` a struct, changing interfaces to cache the interface pointers.
+  Verify by making `SteamIPAddress` a struct and running `TestApiServer`.
+Or change interfaces to cache the interface pointers.
-* Some C++ types with `operator ==` don't have `Equatable` generated.
+* ~~Some C++ types with `operator ==` don't have `Equatable` generated.
 Verify with `SteamNetworkingIPAddr`.
-Got worse in 5.7
+Got worse in 5.7~~ Fixed for now in 5.8
-* ~~Importing `Foundation` and `-enable-cxx-interop` and a C++ module goes wrong.
-Swift 5.6 doesn't crash; worse the compiler goes slow, spits out warnings, then the binary runs like treacle.
-Will aim to not depend on Foundation, see how that goes.~~ seems fixed in 5.7 but build is really slow - keep up not using Foundation?
 * Calls to virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
 So the actual C++ interfaces are not usable in practice.
 Will use the flat API.